 There are many ways to fight allegations of unlawful use of a hotel key.
 Three possible defenses include:

 - Unlawful police conduct.
-Police searches must fit in the bounds of the Fourth Amendment.
+Police searches must fit within the bounds of the Fourth Amendment.
 If the police executed an illegal search to find the key, the defense attorney may file a motion to suppress.
-This requests that the judge ignore the evidence uncovered from unlawful search.
+This requests that the judge ignore the evidence uncovered from the unlawful search.
 If the judge grants the motion, the state may have no proof left to sustain a conviction.

 Common evidence in these cases is surveillance video.
 Most hotels have cameras set up in hallways.
 So there are usually recordings of people entering and leaving rooms.